elarfaouikhalid/miniCrmLaravel/README.md

 ## Overview

-This project is built using several key software development concepts, including:
+This mini crm project is built using several key software development concepts, including:

 - Interfaces
 - Database listeners and events